• Skip to primary navigation

 overhead photo of ingredients on a wood countertop including peppers, onions, and taco seasoning.

 • Steak: my steak of choice here is flank steak.
 It’s a great because it is lower in fat, cooks quick, and slices into long thin strips making it perfect for fajitas.
-Skirt steak would be another good option here.
+Skirt steak or sirloin steak would be another good option here.

 • Shrimp: here, I use a pound of thawed large shrimp that have been deveined and peeled.
 Feel free to use more shrimp if you’d like or omit it altogether.